Tools

 * **`upsert_*` writes.** One writer per resource.
 Omit `_id` to create (POST, the server assigns the id); provide `_id` to update (PUT, a full-document replace).
 Read the resource first, change the fields you want, write the whole document back.

 * **`delete_resource`.** One generic delete for every resource family, chosen with `resourceType`.
-It runs a dependency pre-flight and returns warnings for anything that still references the resource.
+For connections it runs a dependency pre-flight and returns any dependents as advisory `warnings[]`; every other type deletes immediately with no scan.
+Either way the delete always proceeds — it never blocks.

-A few operation tools sit outside the pattern: `run_flow`, `list_jobs` and `cancel_job`, the error-triage tools, the lookup-cache-data tools, `get_schema`, and `kb_answer`.
+A few operation tools sit outside the pattern: `run_flow`, `list_jobs` and `cancel_job`, the error-triage tools, the execution-log reader, the lookup-cache-data tools, the EDI transaction tools, the marketplace pair, `get_schema`, and `search_knowledge_base`.
 They are all in the catalog below.

 Why this shape: collapsing list and get into one tool, and create and update into one tool, keeps the catalog small and mirrors how agents actually work.
 They list to find an `_id`, then act on it.
 Fewer tools means less to load and less to get wrong.